 Four Days has organized 17 international theatre festivals, workshops with lectors from European countries, international site specific projects, co-production projects with other European organisations, seminars, membership in international associations and organisations, and consultation activities in the field of cultural management.
 The dramaturgy of which explores both the artist of dance and movement theatre and the artist of visual and kinetic art.

-Since its inception, Four Days has numbered four people: producers Denisa Vaclavova, Marketa Cerna, production manager Nikola Böhmova and dramaturg Pavel Storek.
+Since its inception, Four Days has numbered four people: producers Denisa Vaclavova, Marketa Cerna, Nikola Böhmova and dramaturg Pavel Storek.

 FESTIVAL & NON-TRADITIONAL SPACES